Anagha6/Sign-Language-Recoginition-/README.md

 ## **FURTHER MODIFICATIONS**

-We can also try another model like CNN for real time sign language detection
+We can also try another model like CNN for real time sign language detection.

 ## **UI DEVELOPMENT**